herbncrypto/matienzo.org/_includes/publications.markdown

 #### Articles, Book Chapters, and Conference Papers

 Matienzo, Mark A. "The Digital Public Library of America's Application Programming Interface and Metadata Ingestion Process."
-In *Sharing Archival Metadata,* ed.
-Aaron Rubenstein.
-Chicago: Society of American Archivists, forthcoming.
+Case study in *Sharing Archival Metadata,* Aaron Rubenstein.
+In *Putting Descriptive Standards to Work*, eds.
+Kris Kiesling and Christopher J. Prom.
+Trends in Archives Practice.
+Chicago: Society of American Archivists, 2017.

 Karadkar, Unmil P., Audrey Altman, Mark Breedlove, and Mark Matienzo. ["Introduction to the Digital Public Library of America API."](http://dx.doi.org/10.1145/2910896.2925428) Tutorial.
 In *JCDL '16: Proceedings of the 16th ACM/IEEE-CS on Joint Conference on Digital Libraries.* [doi:10.1145/2910896.2925428](http://dx.doi.org/10.1145/2910896.2925428).